 This year, after filing out Addie’s COS I wasn’t sure what resource I wanted to use for Logic, Literature and Writing.
 I researched several options before deciding and then I filled in the online classes on the COS.
 And so on and so forth with each child.
 It’s easier with the younger children because their older siblings have been the guinea pigs for most products.
 While I still have Fulton and Teddy’s fine motor skills to consider, it doesn’t take nearly as long to select their materials, or even Edie’s, as it does for Addie and Byron.
 If we do different programs in different trimesters, I just add them to the COS with a note.

 It can be very overwhelming to select curriculum; the choices are endless.
 I’ve had a lot of trial and error and if I want to use something new, I often turn to moms with older kids to either get a first hand review or maybe even a book to try.
 I will no longer consider a product without a positive first person recommendation or free trial item.
 Am I missing something?
 Maybe, but at some point you have to stop shopping around and pull the trigger.
-(Curious as to what I use?
-Our curriculum picks will be up in a future post and you can view a few other favorites here.)

 Coming up in part two, how I plug all the curriculum choices into weekly schedules, and how I help keep my older children accountable for their work.
 Any questions so far?
 Ask below and I’ll either answer in the combox or add it to the next post!
 (And don’t forget, I now offer homeschool consulting in case you need a bit more guidance in putting together your family’s lesson plans.)